NY resident dies after eating mislabeled Stew Leonard's cookies in CT: state officials

 In the recall, Stew Leonard's states that the cookies, produced by Cookies United, were only sold at the Danbury and Newington locations.

-The cookies contain peanuts, but the ingredient wasn't disclosed by the manufacturer.
+The cookies also contain peanuts that weren't disclosed by the manufacturer.
 The cookies were sold under the Stew Leonard's brand name.

 State officials said the cookies are sold seasonally between Nov.
 6 and Dec.
 31. The affected cookies have a best by date of Jan.
 5, 2024.

-"This has never happened at Stew Leonard’s before.
-We have very strict food safety practices and one of them is having all proper ingredients listed on our labels.
-Unfortunately, we are buying these cookies from a company who never told us they changed the ingredients.
-We sold them in good faith and one customer was affected.
-We were devastated to learn this news and our family is sending our deepest condolences."
+Cookies United released a statement and said the company notified Stew Leonard’s in July that the product now contains peanuts.

-Out of an abundance of caution, DCP officials said Stew Leonard's was instructed to remove all baked goods produced by Cookies United from all Connecticut locations.
+DCP officials said Stew Leonard's was instructed to remove all baked goods produced by Cookies United from all Connecticut locations.
+The department is actively investigating.

-“This is a heartbreaking tragedy that should never have happened,” DCP Commissioner Bryan T. Cafferelli said.
-“DCP Food Investigators are working hard with the Department of Public Health, local health departments, officials in New York State and New Jersey, the Food and Drug Administration and Stew Leonard’s to determine how this error happened and prevent a similar tragedy from occurring in the future.
-Our condolences go out to the family affected by this incident.”

-The Department of Consumer Protection said anyone with a nut allergy should immediately throw out the cookies or return them to Stew Leonard's for a full refund.
+Anyone with a nut or egg allergy is being advised to immediately throw out the cookies or return them to Stew Leonard's for a full refund.